genevievelyons/covid-19-simulation/README.md

 ![](./Visualizations/experiment_results/result-ws-omp.png)

+We can see as that the speedup grows with the size of the problem.
+As problem size increases, the synchronization overhead due to creation/control of threads becomes lower compared with the computing in each time step.

 #### MPI - single node
 | N/tasks  | 500 | 2000 | 14000 | 26000 |
 | ---------- | ----|------|-------|-------|